Newsfeed Now: Biden back to the drawing board on spending plans; Violinist inspires young musicians with limb differences

 See more about this story on NewsNation

-A Florida paramedic of fraud and covering up after a woman died following a 911 call.
-Friends sid showing signs of a stroke.
+A Florida paramedic is accused of fraud and a cover-up after a woman died following a 911 call.
+Friends said showing signs of a stroke.
 Friends said the woman was showing signs of a stroke.
-A Florida Department of Health report stated the fire rescue crew “failed to conform to the prevailing standards” of patient care, including not performing a stroke assessment or obtaining vital signs.
+A report from the Florida Department of Health report stated the fire rescue crew “failed to conform to the prevailing standards” of patient care, including not performing a stroke assessment or obtaining vital signs.

 See the full story on News Channel 8